Many subway stations still don't have elevators. Photo by Francisca Lorca.

 New York City can seem like an obstacle course to people who use wheelchairs or have other disabilities.
 The MTA lists more than 150 accessible subway stations and continues to add elevators, but there are still issues.

 Disability advocates sued the MTA because many stations were inaccessible.
 A 2022 settlement requires the MTA to make all of its subway stations accessible by 2055.
-Right now problems persist and recently New York Lawyers for Public Interest (NYLPI) teamed with advocates to write a letter asking the City Council to do more.
+Right now problems persist and recently New York Lawyers for Public Interest (NYLPI) wrote a letter asking the City Council to do more.
+Other disability advocates also wrote to the City Council asking for more help.

 Steep subway steps make it impossible for some to use a station that doesn’t have an elevator.
 Photo by Francisca Lorca.